Learn About Supplements for the Relief of Menopause Symptoms

 As estrogen and other hormone levels decline, vaginal tissues may become thinner and dry, causing discomfort, pain, burning, or soreness.

-Passion Flower (passiflora incarnata)(aerial part)
+Passionflower (passiflora incarnata)(aerial part)

 This climbing vine with white and purple flowers has been used since the 16th century to treat anxiety and sleep.
 Researchers believe that passionflower supplements may work by increasing levels of gamma-aminobutyric acid (GABA), a chemical the brain makes to help regulate mood.

-pilot double-blind randomized controlled trial with 36 adults diagnosed with generalized anxiety disorder found no significant differences in anxiety between the subjects who took oxazepam (brand name Serax, a benzodiazepine) and those who took passionflower.
+A pilot double-blind randomized controlled trial with 36 adults diagnosed with generalized anxiety disorder found no significant differences in anxiety between the subjects who took oxazepam (brand name Serax, a benzodiazepine) and those who took passionflower.
 In addition, the participants who took passionflower had few issues with job performance compared to the participants who took oxazepam.†

-In another study, participants who took passion flower experienced a significant reduction in menopause symptoms including headaches, depression, insomnia, and anger, compared to the control group.
+In another study, participants who took passionflower experienced a significant reduction in menopause symptoms including headaches, depression, insomnia, and anger, compared to the control group.

-Black Cohosh (Actaea racemosa) (root)
+Black Cohosh (Actaea racemosa)(root)

-Although black cohosh, a flowering perennial plant native to North America, can grow to 10 feet tall, only the roots and rhizomes (underground stems) of the plant are used in supplements.
+Although black cohosh, a flowering perennial plant native to North America, can grow to 10 feet tall, only the plant’s roots and rhizomes (underground stems) are used in supplements.
 Researchers aren’t sure which compounds in black cohosh are beneficial but suspect synergistic activity of phytoestrogens and triterpenes compounds in this herb.
 Triterpene glycosides found in black cohosh extract act synergistically with phytoestrogens to suppress the excessive secretion of luteinizing hormone (LH).

 In an open-label trial studying black cohosh, 80 percent of the 629 subjects reported fewer menopausal complaints after 4 weeks, and 50 percent reported a complete disappearance of symptoms within 6-8 weeks.
 Studies have also shown black cohosh supports emotional well-being by promoting a sense of calmness, along with a positive mental outlook.

-Lemon Balm (Melissa officinalis) (leaf)
+Lemon Balm (Melissa officinalis)(leaf)

 Although called lemon balm, it is not related to lemon or lemongrass.
 A member of the mint family, this herb gets its name from its lemon scent.